janosgyerik/writing-markdown-well/README.md

 ### Other style tips

 - Don't put code blocks inside lists: it's complicated and poorly supported
+- Avoid deeply nested lists
 - Add or omit empty lines between list items to improve readability
+  - Do it consistently: either put an empty line between all items or none

 Links
 -----